muratk5n/thirdwave/en/README.md

 ---

-🤣 Asshole had a foodgasm right there, eyeballs popping out of his sockets.
-This is what I based my version on.
+🤣 Asshole had a foodgasm right there, eyeballs popping out of the sockets..
+This vid is what I based my version on.

 [[-]](https://youtu.be/l75ixsh-wjI?t=436)